 As businesses across the country begin to reopen in the wake of the Coronavirus pandemic, undoubtedly new disinfection, cleaning, and sanitization procedures will need to be put in place to assure the health and safety of customers and employees.
-We asked three industry leaders – architect Timothy Hawk, commercial flooring services provider Thomas Holland, and real estate developer Jon Willette – what the “new normal” for these businesses looks like, and they offer recommendations to help businesses provide the safest possible environments moving forward.
+We asked three industry leaders – architect Timothy Hawk, commercial flooring services provider Thomas Holland, and real estate developer Jon Willette – what businesses can expect as they begin to reopen their doors to customers and staff, and they offer recommendations to help businesses provide the safest possible environments moving forward.

 For businesses that have been completely closed due to the Coronavirus pandemic, what changes do you believe should be implemented to insure customer and staff safety once they’re allowed to reopen?

 Timothy Hawk: All businesses should reconsider their furniture configuration and policies related to the way employees occupy the workplace.
 All workstations should ensure six foot of separation between employees.
 If workers are able to avoid facing one another, that is ideal, but if that is not possible, it is recommended to introduce screens to limit the spread of germs.
 Companies should strive to assign dedicated workstations to individuals and avoid sharing or “hoteling” protocols.
 Additionally tight access aisles (less than ten feet) should be marked as one-way circulation.
 It is important that every effort is made to keep employees separated from one another to support social distancing protocols.